Creating To Do Lists In WordPress

 Priority Labels

-In this section you can customize labels for highest, middle (normal) and lowest priority items …
+This section lets you customize labels for highest (important), middle and low priority items …

-high priority items are shown in red in the lists and low priority items display in a lighter shade of grey …
+Items prioritized as “important” are shown in red in your lists and lowest priority items display in a lighter shade of grey …

 Show To-Do Item ID